What is sexual assault?

 According to Missouri law, sexual assault includes any form of non-consensual sexual contact, which involve “the genitals of one person and the hand, mouth, tongue or anus of another person or a sexual act involving penetration, however slight, of the penis, female genitalia, or the anus by a finger, instrument or object done for the purpose of arousing or gratifying the sexual desire of any person or the purpose of terrorizing the victim”

 The UMSL definition of sexual assault reflects the Missouri law.
-Additional definitions which include sex discrimination, sexual harassment, and stalking can be found here.
+Additional definitions which include sex discrimination, sexual harassment, and stalking can be found on this page.

 How prevalent is sexual violence on college campuses?